Skip to content

 Shortness of breath

-The pressure and not being able to take a full breath may seem like a lung problem like bronchitis, but it can be one of the first signs of heart problems.
+Chest pressure and shortness of breath may seem like a lung problem like bronchitis, but it could also be one of the first signs of heart problems.

 Fatigue

-This fatigue won't be associated with sleep deprivation or a mental health issue like depression; it will seemingly have no explanation.
+Hart attack fatigue isn't associated with sleep deprivation or a mental health issue like depression; it will seemingly have no explanation.

 Lightheadedness or sudden dizziness